NSO-developer/nfvo-converter-tosca-sol6/README.md

 - -f --file (REQ): The TOSCA VNF YAML file to be processed
 - -o --output: The name of the file to be output in JSON format, outputs to stdout if not specified
 - -c --path-config (REQ): Location of the paths configuration file for TOSCA paths (TOML format)
-- -s --path-config-sol6 (REQ): Location of the paths configuration file for SOL6 paths (TOML format)
 - -l --log-level: Set the log level for standalone logging
 - -p --prune: Do not prune empty values from the dict at the end
 - -r --provider: Specifically provide the provider instead of trying to